Does running help depression? If you’re depressed and not running, you need to get started right away.

 There’s a sense of freedom and release from bosses, jobs, responsibilities, children, spouses, creditors, and all the obligations of life.
 Of course, you don’t get to stay there, you still have all of that and more as a natural part of life.

-However, when you’re running you are overcome with a sense of silence and calm that soothes your entire body and mind.
+However, when you’re jogging you are overcome with a sense of silence and calm that soothes your entire body and mind.

 And here’s the deal with escaping life with running instead of depression: